forestgrape/coronavirus/monitor_and_control.md

 From time to time full genome samples should be analyzed to monitor evolution of Sars-CoV-2 and to deduce the international spread.

 ### Monitor Prevalence
-To adjust the measures and to communicate these it is important to monitor different incidence rates
+To adjust the measures and to communicate these it is important to estimate and monitor different incidence rates.

+#### Different Counts
+There are several counts to distinguish [not very clear on this page yet, in work]:
+* Number of people getting currently infected.
+This number predicts how many people may need hospital treatment in 2 - 5 weeks.
+This number can only be estimated.
+The numbers depends on the protection measures and the count of currently infected (mostly those not knowing)
+* Number of people with viruses detectable with PCR/Antigen tests.
+They may not yet be symptomatic but may get tested through sampling or contact tracing.
+They may or may not develop symptoms, about 80% develop symptoms.
+* Number of people with symptoms.
+Likely these are most often detected in case counts.
+Symptoms usually come 1 - 10 days after the infection occurred.
+* Number of people admitted to hospitals.
+* End of disease.
+Often about 10 days after initial symptoms for mild disease.
+The disease end can be later or be fatal in about 1 in 400 cases.
 #### Motivation
 * Since what control tactics is optimal and/or needed depends largely on incidence rates.
 If the incidence rate is out of some bounds the strategy may fail to work or be unnecessary strict:
   * Controlling methods relying on a working contact tracing need low incidence rates and detecting most cases with monitoring.
 To rely on contact tracing detection rate should be at least 75%.
 Still useful if lower but one shouldn't rely on it.